akshayranganath/akshayranganath.github.io/_posts/2017-11-15-Notes-From-Enterprise-DevOps-Summit-San-Francisco.md

 - DevOps is about building community of users who work on devOps.
 Mentor others.
 - Share stores of failures and near misses.. _Success comes from experience and experience comes from failures_.
 - You are all experts and you have moral responsibility to share it with the community.
-- Identify yourself as one who practices DevOps instead of identifying as someonw working for a particular role in a company
+- Identify yourself as one who practices DevOps instead of identifying as someone working for a particular role in a company
 - Share stories of uncertainty